Brian Bradbury, DrSc, MA

 Mark J Cziraky, PharmD

-Mark Cziraky, PharmD, CLS is a healthcare executive with over 25 years of experience in leading, designing and conducting research studies to improve quality, safety and affordability in healthcare, including randomized clinical trials, retrospective and prospective observational research designs.
-Dr. Cziraky is the co-founder and Vice President of Research at HealthCore and serves as key architect in creating unique, multi-stakeholder research collaborations within the healthcare industry.
+Mark J. Cziraky, PharmD, CLS, is a healthcare executive and entrepreneur with more than 25 years of experience in leading, designing and conducting research studies to improve quality, safety and affordability in healthcare, including randomized clinical trials and retrospective and prospective observational research designs.
+As the co-founder and Vice President of Research at HealthCore, Dr. Cziraky is currently responsible for the operational oversight of the Life Sciences Research business, and serves as key architect in creating unique, multi-stakeholder research collaborations within the healthcare industry.
+Dr. Cziraky has Fellowship status in the American Heart Association and the National Lipid Association.

 Emily Drabant Conley, PhD